letmeentertainyou/IceBrakes/docs/TESTING_README.txt

 While you can just copy and paste the testing template as you'd like, I did automate that. tools.py contains helpers for running tests, generating test data, and generating tests themselves.

-This module contains all the tools used by the testing methodology, I'll break it downside by function below.
+This module contains all the tools used by the testing methodology, I'll break it down by function below.

 pytest is my testing tool of choice so you will need to pip install it into